dathinaios/dathinaios.github.io/content/posts/virtual_sound_environments.md

 To return briefly to the discussion of types of units, regardless of the technique used a continuum can be identified.
-On one end are found *abstract units* that do not have any real-world associations.
+On one end are found **abstract units** that do not have any real-world associations.
 Progressing on the continuum, associations become more apparent but are not in harmony with real world experience.
-These are *surreal units*, characteristic of the worlds of acousmatic composition.
-Finally at the end of the continuum are found the attempts at the modelling of real world sounds that can be referred to as *natural units*.
+These are **surreal units**, characteristic of the worlds of acousmatic composition.
+Finally at the end of the continuum are found the attempts at the modelling of real world sounds that can be referred to as **natural units**.
 The last category is of particular relevance to video games, but it can instruct the construction of any type of unit.

-### Steering Behaviours and Finite State Machines {#steeringbehavioursandfinitestatemachines}
+### Steering Behaviours and Finite State Machines

 Once an active and mobile unit is constructed, the next step is to imbue in it an illusion of purposeful behaviour.
 Although more 'traditional'